Dr-Left/dr-left.github.io/_pages/about.md

 Fun Experiences
 ------

-I went to Northeastern University for a one-semester exchange program in 2023 Fall and had a gorgeous time there.
-I love traveling around and have been to Hong Kong, Macao, Japan, Singapore, Australia, the US and of course many places of interest in mainland China.
+I went to [Northeastern University](https://www.northeastern.edu/) for a one-semester exchange program in 2023 Fall and had a gorgeous time there.
+I love traveling around and have been to Hong Kong🇭🇰, Macao🇲🇴, Japan🇯🇵, Singapore🇸🇬, Australia🇦🇺, the US🇺🇸 and of course many places of interest in mainland China.

 Fun Facts About Me
 ------